IndigoNakamoto/Litecoin-Knowledge-Hub/docs/security/ABUSE_POTENTIAL_ANALYSIS.md

 With your current defense systems in place, **sophisticated attackers can still cause limited resource waste**, but the cost and effort required make it **economically unprofitable** for most attackers.
 The remaining abuse potential is **highly constrained** and would require significant investment in infrastructure and time.

+**Important Note**: Actual costs are **higher than initially assumed** ($0.00082-$0.00132 per request vs. $0.0005).
+This means:
+- **Per-identifier limits are more restrictive** (daily limit of $0.13 now allows ~158 requests/day at $0.00082/request, vs. 260 requests/day before)
+- **Global rate limits allow higher spending** (10,000 requests/hour = $196.80-$316.80/day vs. $120/day before)
+- **Recommendation**: Consider lowering global rate limit from 10,000/hour to 5,000/hour to maintain similar protection levels

 **Bottom Line**: Your defenses are **99.9% effective**.
 The remaining 0.1% represents edge cases that would cost attackers more to execute than the damage they could cause.
+However, with higher per-request costs, the global rate limit now allows more spending than before, making it worth considering a reduction.

 ---